 Which papers to take with me?

 Do not forget to take your complete medical file with you: blood test results, ultrasounds, blood group card, vital card and European health insurance card, which will save time in case of consultation or emergency hospitalization.
-Also, note the number of your doctor or gynaecologist.
+Also, note the number of your doctor or gynecologist.
 Also remember to take all your medications and the prescriptions that come with it, that you will keep in your purse in case of loss of luggage (we are never too careful!).
 Before you go, it may be helpful to ask your doctor to write prescriptions and other medical papers in English.
 Finally, find out before you go to medical facilities near your place of vacation: emergencies, obstetric service, nearest doctor, etc. Write down all this information to have them available when needed.
 If you are going abroad, arrange for repatriation insurance.
 On-site, if you need a doctor urgently, call your embassy, your consulate or go directly to the emergency room of a hospital.

 What to take in your pharmacy case?